stellasposito/stellasposito/README.md

 ### Hi, there! 👋⭐

-- 📚 I am a Data Scientist passionate about understanding, learning and teaching about the extensive world of data and its applications in our lives.
+- *I am a Data Scientist passionate about understanding, learning and teaching about the extensive world of data and its applications in our lives.*

 ##
 ### Portfolio